libretro/docs/docs/library/dolphin.md

 After downloading the core within RetroArch, execute the following steps:

 1. Get a copy of the Dolphin `Sys` folder.
-This can be done downloading the current source code.
+This can be done by downloading the current source code.
 We provide two methods: one using *Git* and one without.
     * **If you have *Git* (if not, see the next option)** Just clone the most recent version of the code by running: